Behavioral Biases and Nonadditive Dynamics in Risk Taking: An Experimental Investigation: Experimental results

 Problem 12 presented in \cite{kai1979prospect} consists of choosing between an uncertain loss with maximum entropy and a certain loss.
 In this case, Kahneman and Tversky found that most individuals prefer a risky loss rather than a certain loss.
-However, if we increase the losses magnitudes, then risk seeking can be abandoned.
+This result is known as strong evidence that individuals take risks when they are into a loss context.
+However, if we increase the losses magnitudes, the contrast increase and the risk seeking is abandoned.
 The problem below shows how people present a risk aversion in situations of losses that can lead an individual to ruin. \\ \\ {\bf Problem 1} -- Imagine all the material possessions you own: car, home, bike, clothes, money, etc. If you have a big debt and they are offering the following payment options, then which do you prefer? \begin{enumerate}[label=\alph*)] \item Toss a coin.
 If it comes up heads, you loss all your goods, and if it comes up tails, you loss nothing; [1.49\%] \item to lose half of all you own.
 [98.51\%] \end{enumerate} A total of 66 individuals out of 67 preferred to lose half of all their goods, rather than risking losing everything after the coin toss.
-Some respondents expressed arguments such as ``it is easier to continue with half than to start over''.
+In this experiment, it is clear that there is a very strong contrast between the options, as almost all respondents demonstrated to be prudent in this context.
+In conversation with some respondents outside this sample, arguments such as we ``it is easier to continue with half than to start over'' were presented.
 This type of argument shows that individuals see gambles as dynamic processes and have the time as a determining factor in their choices.
-This result is consistent with the high contrast ratio due to maximum magnitude of losses.
-Figure \ref{figPTRC} shows $CR_{dB}$ curve out of the region of fuzziness for $p=0.5$ and hypothetical change $x=-1$.
-In addition, Figure \ref{figPT3} shows ruin aversion ($\cal S$-curve above the dashed line representing the risky option) when the loss is maximum.